benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

 local function enableUnderground()
     if safety.underground
         or not humanoid
-        or not rootPart then
+        or not rootPart
+        or replay.playing then

         return
     end

-    safety.underground =
+    safety.underground = true
-        true

     setCollisionSource(
         "underground",